 Regional climate modeling research is rapidly moving towards the development and application of fully coupled Regional Earth System Models (RESMs) including different components of the climate system, such as the atmosphere, oceans, land, sea ice, marine and atmospheric biogeochemistry.
-The Earth System Physics section (ESP) of the International Centre for Theoretical Physics (ICTP), develops and distributes to a large scientific community such a RESM system, based on the RegCM regional modeling framework.
-The ICTP RegCM-ESM model currently includes coupled atmosphere (RegCM4), ocean (MIT-GCM), land (CLM4.5), hydrology (CHyM) and chemistry/aerosol components.
-However the direct coupling between the river routing component and the hydraulic component is not yet available.
-Therefore the need is there to complete this coupling using physically based hydraulic model.
-The purpose of this line of research is thus to develop and optimize a three model chain that encompass the atmospheric regional climate model RegCM, the hydrological model CHyM and the hydraulic model CA2D.

-Using as input meteorological variables produced by the RegCM4 (e.g. temperature, precipitation or surface and subsurface runoff), along with topographic information from a Digital Elevation Model, CHyM can calculate realistic discharge from river basins, which in turn generates an input (discharge) for the hydraulic model.
-This coupling requires extensive computing resources due to the complexities of all the individual components, and it thus critically relies on an efficient implementation on different HPC platforms.
+The Earth System Physics section (ESP) of the International Centre for Theoretical Physics (ICTP), develops and distributes to a large scientific community a RESM system based on the RegCM regional modeling framework.
+The ICTP RegCM-ESM model currently includes coupled atmosphere (RegCM5), ocean (MIT-GCM), land (CLM4.5), hydrology (CHyM) and chemistry/aerosol components.
+Using as input meteorological variables produced by the RegCM (e.g. temperature, precipitation or surface and subsurface runoff), along with topographic information from a Digital Elevation Model, CHyM can calculate realistic discharge from river basins, which in turn generates an input (discharge) for the hydraulic model.